AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Node.js SDK/Search Index/Sorting and pagination.md

     };

     /**
-     * The following code provides an example on how to use tokens to paginate results in synchronous mode:
+     * The following code provides an example on how to use tokens to paginate results in synchronous mode.
      */
     (async () => { // Code in synchronous mode.
       try {